orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

 # Measuring Success
 **What is acceptable:**
-1. Final report has been delivered to the client
+1. Final report has been delivered to the client before July 2024
-1. Client is satisfied with the extent of data in the report
+2. Client is satisfied with the extent of data in the report
-1. Rhonda is satisfied with the project as an addition to her public coding portfolio.
+3. Rhonda is satisfied with the project as an addition to her public coding portfolio.